vatula/arcan/src/tools/netproxy/README.md

-series of releases - the real version will depend on the rendering protocol that will be derived from a packing format of the lua API, the serialization format used in TUI and A/V encoding formats to be decided (likely h264-lowlatency for game content, HEVC for bufferable media, zstd for uncompressed blob transfers, Open3DGC for 3dvobj data etc).
+series of releases - the real version will depend on the rendering protocol that will be derived from a packing format of the lua API, the serialization format used in TUI and A/V encoding formats to be decided (likely h264-lowlatency for game content, AV1 for bufferable media if hw gets fast enough, zstd for uncompressed blob transfers, Open3DGC for 3dvobj data etc).

-There are two modes to building this tool, a 'simple' (arcan-netpipe) and the "real" but defunct (arcan-net).
+There are two modes to building this tool, a 'simple' (arcan-netpipe) and the "real" but defunct (arcan-net) and disabled.

 Arcan-netpipe uses some unspecified channel for transmission, e.g. piping via SSH and so on.
-As such, is has rather low performance and the communication is entirely unprotected.
-It is valuable for testing, development and debugging/fault-injection - and for quick and dirty low- bandwidth bridging.
+As such, is has rather low performance and the communication is otherwise unprotected.
+It is valuable for testing, development and debugging/fault-injection - and for quick and dirty bridging.
 It can also only bridge a single client per instance.

 Arcan-net is just stubs/defunct experiments at the moment, the intention is to build on UDT as a low-latency UDP based transport but will not be given any